This content is archived because Status of Women Canada no longer exists. Please visit the Women and Gender Equality Canada.

 Empowering Indigenous Women for stronger Communities

 The deadline for applications was June 1, 2016.
 Applications are currently being assessed.
-Applicants can expect to receive a response by the end of November.
+Applicants will be notified of the results as soon as they are available.

 Status of Women Canada works to advance equality for women in Canada.
 One of the ways it does this is through the Women’s Program, which provides financial support to projects that focus on overcoming systemic barriers and changing the conditions that hinder gender equality.